 Chapter 1 -The RSA LAW, 70 O.S. § 1210.508B 8 What is the purpose of the Oklahoma RSA?
 8 Why was third grade chosen as the grade for retention?
-8 What Oklahoma Core Curriculum Test (OCCT) score does a third-grade student need to achieve f promotion to fourth grade?
-Can the parents appeal to the school board for their child to be promoted if they do not meet the requirements?
-Will students scoring an Unsatisfactory on the OCCT be retained in other grades?
+8 What Oklahoma Core Curriculum Test (OCCT) score does a third-grade student need to achieve for promotion to fourth grade?
+8 Can the parents appeal to the school board for their child to be promoted if they do not meet the requirements?
+8 Will students scoring an Unsatisfactory on the OCCT be retained in other grades?
 8 Chapter 2-Reading Sufficiency Plan, 70 O.S. § 1210.508C (B-H) 8 What is the process for submitting the Reading Sufficiency Plan?
 8 Do all districts have to submit a Reading Sufficiency Plan?
 9 Do all districts have to submit a Reading Sufficiency Plan for approval?
 9 Chapter 3-Parent or Guardian Written Notification, 70 O.S. § 1210.508C (I) 9 When should the school notify parents that the student has a reading deficiency?
-9 Do you get signatures again in December for children who are already on a plan and need to con the plan?
-Can the parents appeal to the school board for their child to be promoted if they do not meet the requirements?
-What if a student is absent or the student or parent refuses to allow the student to take the third reading test? - May parents "opt out" and choose for their child not to take a criterion assessment?
-10 Is information about third-grade progression available to parents?
-10 What options are available for parents of retained third graders to ensure their child is given eve chance for improvement? • What is LOVE.READ.LEARN!?
-11 Will LOVE.READ.LEARN! satisfy the strategies for parents to use in helping their child succeed in Parent Notification Requirement of (70 O.S. § 1210.508C(I)?
-How can families and communities get more involved in reading programs?
-11 Chapter 4-No Social Promotion 70 O.S. § 1210.508C (J) 12 Must students pass the OCCT reading test the second year in third grade?
-12 Chapter 5-Six Good-cause Exemptions 70 O.S. § 1210.508C (K) 12
+9 Do you get signatures again in December for children who are already on a plan and need to continue of the plan?
+Can the parents appeal to the school board for their child to be promoted if they do not meet the requirements?10 0 What if a student is absent or the student or parent refuses to allow the student to take the third grade reading test?
+May parents "opt out" and choose for their child not to take a criterion assessment?10 0 Is information about third-grade progression available to parents?10 0 What options are available for parents of retained third graders to ensure their child is given every chance for improvement?
+1 What is LOVE.READ.LEARN!?
+1 Will LOVE.READ.LEARN! satisfy the strategies for parents to use in helping their child succeed in reading Parent Notification Requirement of (70 O.S. § 1210.508C(I) ?
+How can families and communities get more involved in reading programs?1 1 Chapter 4-No Social Promotion 70 O.S. § 1210.508C (J) 2 Must students pass the OCCT reading test the second year in third grade?
+2 Chapter 5-Six Good-cause Exemptions 70 O.S. § 1210.508C (K) 2